-Students who physically harm another person will, at a minimum, receive a referral and may be suspended.
-Students will not push, shove, or grab one another.
-Students who engage in fighting will be suspended for one to five days.
-All parties involved in a fight may be suspended.
+Students who physically harm another person will, at a minimum, receive a referral and disciplinary interventions.
+All parties involved in mutual combat may be suspended.
 Self-defense is limited to actions required to escape injury, and does not include fighting back when escape is possible.